Our infrastructure

 Three sites across British Columbia

 Strategically positioned for optimal power access, northern climate cooling, and fibre connectivity.
-335MW of planned clean-energy compute.
+Up to 425MW of planned clean-energy compute.

 Total capacity